- New Products

 Copyright © 2009 by John D. McCann

-Note: we now offer a Baldric Rig at Survival Resources which you can find HERE
+Note: we now offer a Baldric Rig at Survival Resources (that is slightly different from the one shown on this page) which you can find HERE